CONTRIBUTE BY 24th December 2021

-The Workforce Study is Australia’s first large-scale research study designed to identify what matters most for making Not-for-Profit work more developmental, healthy, meaningful, and productive.
-It is open to all levels of employees and volunteers.
+The Workforce Study is Australia’s first large-scale research study designed to identify what matters most for making Not-for-Profit work better.
+It’s like a national staff survey that is open to all levels of employees and volunteers.
+And we share the findings.
 The more people who respond, the more representative and useful the results for growing people, organisations, and their impact.

 This online survey is approved by the Human Research Ethics Committee of the University of Western Australia (RA/4/1/8885).
 Data is used for research purposes only, securely stored, strictly confidential and subject to legal restrictions.
 Findings are reported anonymously, in aggregate form only to inform future Not-for-Profit practice, policy and funding.

 LEARNING > Understand how to develop NFP talent and what learning experiences increase innovation and impact.